radar/guides/c-extensions.md

     .
     => nil

-Finally, we can call our C extension's `bonjour` method:
+Finally, you can call the C extension's `bonjour` method from ruby code:

     ruby-1.8.7-p352 :003 > Hola.bonjour
     => "bonjour!"

 The string `"bonjour!"` came from our C extension.
 Hooray!

-Of course, we should also add a test to our test suite:
+Of course, you should also add a test to the test suite:

     % cat test/test_hola.rb
     require 'test/unit'